GatoGraphQL/ExtensionStarter/README.md

 ## Creating your Extension Plugin

-⚠️ We are working on a `create-extension` command to automate this functionality.
-For the time being, you will need to do create the extension manually, as explained below.
+⚠️ We are working on a `create-extension` command to automate the process of creating the extension and configuring it in the monorepo.
+Until then, you will need to manually follow the steps below.

 See:

 - https://github.com/GatoGraphQL/ExtensionStarter/issues/73

-To create the extension manually:
+### Creating the extension manually

 This starter project includes one fully-working extension plugin as demo: "Gato GraphQL - Hello Dolly", an integration for the [Hello Dolly](https://wordpress.org/plugins/hello-dolly/) plugin.